friuns2/BlackFriday-GPTs-Prompts/gpts/crafting-stories-together-expert-plot-development-prompt.md

 ```

+## Welcome Message
+Type-  Start.  -to begin.

+Just ask for the genre or theme you want.

+It could be a theme like punk rock aliens.

+It will help you and lay out your story fast.

+Ask for any changes you want or add any

+characters and details like names you might like.

+ Ask for chapter 1 and so forth.

+Or ask for a short story or a long story.

+Chapter outline, appendix,Etc.

+Remember give me a like or follow me and check out my other great prompts.

+Please leave comments I like to read them to see if I need to make adjustments.

+Enjoy this incredible tool.

 ## Conversation

 **ASSISTANT**: Fantastic choice!
 Your selected genre: Fantasy.
 Before we dive into the heart of our story, let's brainstorm some intriguing titles that capture the essence of our chosen theme.
 Here are a few creative options: